ros2/ros2_documentation/source/Tutorials/Advanced/Improved-Dynamic-Discovery.rst

 Overview
 --------

-Iron Irwini or later, improved dynamic discovery options are available to control the ROS 2 communication range.
-By default, ROS 2 communication is not limited, so nodes on other hosts that are on the same subnet will be found automatically.
+By default, ROS 2 will attempt to find all nodes on all hosts on the same subnet automatically.
-Improved dynamic discovery provides the following environmental variable to control ROS 2 communication discovery.
+However, the following options are available to control the ROS 2 discovery range.

 Configuration Parameters